WalkingDevFlag/Road-Classification/README.md

 ## Overview
 This repository contains a PyTorch Lightning-based implementation of a road classification model using the U-Net architecture.
 The model is trained on a dataset of images with corresponding masks, and it is designed to predict the road class in each pixel of the input image.

+## Requirements
+- **PyTorch**: Version 1.12.1 or higher.
+- **PyTorch Lightning**: Version 1.6.1 or higher.
+- **Albumentations**: Version 1.2.0 or higher.
+- **OpenCV**: Version 4.5.5.64 or higher.
+- **Pandas**: Version 1.4.4 or higher.
+- **Matplotlib**: Version 3.5.2 or higher.

+## Dataset

+The dataset consists of satellite images and their corresponding segmentation masks, organized into images and mask directories.
+The class definitions are stored in a 'class_dict.csv' file.

+I've used the DeepGlobe Land-Cover Dataset.
+I separated the images in the `train` folder into 2 folders, `Images` and `Masks`

+Link to the Dataset -> [DeepGlobe Road Extraction Dataset](https://www.kaggle.com/datasets/balraj98/deepglobe-road-extraction-dataset)

 ## Model Architecture
 The model consists of several layers, including:
 - **UnetDecoder**: A U-Net decoder with two stages and four feature channels.